Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 Amplitude's JavaScript SDK supports integration with Google Tag Manager.
 See the [demo app](https://github.com/amplitude/GTM-Web-Demo) on GitHub for instructions on how to set it up.

 ## Advanced topics

 ### Dynamic configuration

-Beginning with version 8.9.0, the JavaScript SDK allows users to configure their apps to use [dynamic configuration](../dynamic-configuration.md).
+Beginning with version 8.9.0, you can configure your apps to use [dynamic configuration](../dynamic-configuration.md).
  This feature finds the best server URL automatically based on app users' location.

  To use, set `useDynamicConfig` to `true`.